LucasAlegre/lucasalegre.github.io/_pages/about.md

 My main research interests are in reinforcement learning (RL) and its use to empower artificial intelligence agents to solve real-world problems.
 </i>

-<i><mark style="background: rgba(0, 118, 223, 0.1)">In my Ph.D., I am tackled the problem of <strong>how to design principled sample-efficient RL algorithms capable of learning multiple behaviors that can be combined to solve multi-task and multi-objective problems.</strong></mark></i>
+<i><mark style="background: rgba(0, 118, 223, 0.1)">In my Ph.D., I tackled the problem of <strong>how to design principled sample-efficient RL algorithms capable of learning multiple behaviors that can be combined to solve multi-task and multi-objective problems.</strong></mark></i>
 <hr>